Ai-trainee/Traffic-Sign-Recognition-PyQt5-YOLOv5/README.md

 </p>

 This system is a road sign recognition application leveraging YOLOv5🚀 😊.
-It employs a MySQL database 💽, PyQt5 for the interface design 🎨, PyTorch deep learning framework, and TensorRT for acceleration ⚡.
+It employs a MySQL database 💽, PyQt5 for the interface design 🎨, PyTorch deep learning framework⚡.
 Additionally, it incorporates CSS styles 🌈.

 The system comprises five key modules: